springernature/vpat/nature-content-discovery.md

 <td>502.3.6 Label Relationships</td>
 <td>Supports</td>
 <td>
 All of the pages in this product use labels on components that require user input.
+<br><br>
 See WCAG sections [2.4.6 Headings and Labels](#headings-and-labels) and [3.3.2 Labels or Instructions](#labels-or-instructions) for further detail.
 </td>
 </tr>
 <tr>
 <td>502.3.7 Hierarchical Relationships</td>
-<td>Supports with exceptions</td>
+<td>Partially supports</td>
 <td>
 The pages of this product generally use standard HTML to express hierarchy.
 Third party scripts may inject content that obscures the relationships between components.
+<br><br>
 See WCAG section [1.3.1 Info and Relationships](#info-and-relationships) for further detail.
 </td>
 </tr>
 <tr>
 <td>502.3.8 Text</td>
-<td>Supports with exceptions</td>
+<td>Partially supports</td>
 <td>
 The pages of this product use standard plain text in HTML.
+<br><br>
 The "manage cookies" privacy centre (Third party content) uses an inappropriate aria label of "true" in place of its main heading.
 Some text in the privacy center (e.g. link text) may be present only in a title attribute, and may not be accessible to some assistive technologies.
 </td>
 </tr>